cpplain/flexoki.nvim/docs/palette.md

 An inky color scheme for prose and code, designed for reading and writing on digital screens.
 Inspired by analog inks and warm shades of paper.

+> [!NOTE]
-**Note**: This documentation is based on the Flexoki color scheme by [Steph Ango](https://stephango.com/flexoki).
+> This documentation is based on the Flexoki color scheme by [Steph Ango](https://stephango.com/flexoki).
 This implementation includes research-based deviations from the original Flexoki specification to align with a majority of the current popular color schemes.
 For the complete original specification and additional resources, visit [stephango.com/flexoki](https://stephango.com/flexoki).

 ## Theme Variables